ocrampete16/symfony-to-csv/README.markdown

-A script that extracts all code snippets from the Symfony documentation and exports them to a CSV file.
+A script that extracts all code snippets from the Symfony documentation and exports them to a TSV file.

 Useful for importing into a flashcard program or learning tool of some sort.